Learning Philosophy for Initial Teacher Training

-Student teachers will establish and justify their own pedagogy and practice to develop a responsive personal perspective on teaching where the centrality of learner progress is the measure of effective teaching.
-The programme is based on research informed practice to equip student teachers to engage with current research and evidence.
+As one of our student teachers, you will establish and justify your own pedagogy and practice to develop a responsive personal perspective on teaching where the centrality of learner progress is the measure of effective teaching.
+The programme is based on research informed practice to equip you to engage with current research and evidence.

 The underpinning learning philosophy for teacher education at the Aberystwyth Partnership is loosely based on the principles identified in Korthagen, F., Loughran, J., Russell, T., (2006).
 Developing fundamental principles for teacher education programs and practices.
 Teaching and Teacher Education.
 22, pp.1020–1041

 Principle 1: Learning about teaching involves continuously conflicting and competing demands

 Learning about teaching requires an engagement with a variety of people, of learners, of backgrounds, of environments, of organisations, and these factors create a competing and complex landscape in which to work.
 Opfer and Pedder (2011) identify this complexity of environments and how they may interact differently at different times, with different people, and at different intensities.
 The student teacher must thus be prepared to negotiate these influences, and this provision must expose them to these complexities whilst preparing them to adapt and manage the variety of circumstances and situations.
 Thus there is a vital importance to the deliberate encouragement of cognitive conflict in student teachers’ thinking (Cobb, Wood, & Yackel, 1990) but the reciprocal relationship of the school and university in a clinical model can contribute effectively to the co-creation of knowledge (McLean Davies et al, 2015).

 This course will encourage cognitive conflict through an integrated teaching approach where student teachers will have to establish and justify their own pedagogy and practice in the light of pedagogy and practice from different teaching phases.